phlntn/ddc/README.md

 What to do with this
 --------------------

-You could use FunctionFlip to regain control over  the F1 & F2 keys on your keyboard and bind those to the included AppleScripts with an app like Alred.
+You could use FunctionFlip to regain control over  the F1 & F2 keys on your keyboard and bind those to the included AppleScripts with an app like Alfred.